fzakaria/fzakaria.com/_posts/2025-10-29-nix-derivation-madness.md

 }
 ```

-The `/nix/store` for the output for this derivation _will change_ on changes to the derivation **except** if the derivation path for the FOD changes.
+The `/nix/store` for the output for this derivation _won't change_ on changes to the FOD **unless** the output path for the FOD changes.
 This is in fact what makes it "modulo" the fixed-output derivations.

 ```bash
 > nix-instantiate uses-fod.nix